polarfire-soc/polarfire-soc-zephyr-applications/mpfs-applications/README.md

 ### Symmetric Multi Processing Support

-This sample application calculates Pi independently in many threads, and demonstrates the benefit of multiple execution units (CPU cores) when compute-intensive tasks can be run in parallel, with no cross-dependencies or shared resources.
+This sample applications for SMP calculate Pi independently in many threads, and demonstrates the benefit of multiple execution units (CPU cores) when compute-intensive tasks can be run in parallel, with no cross-dependencies or shared resources.